muzammilar/examples/clickhouse/replicated-with-clickhouse-keeper/readme.md

 # Use `docker-compose down --rmi all --volumes` with above to images as well
 # Remove everything (and remove volumes).
 Networks are not removed here.
 docker-compose rm --force --stop -v

+# if the container is already stopped
+docker-compose rm --force -v

 ```